 9. Teach kids how to use physical self-defense in an emergency.

 Strong resistance can stop most assaults.
 Young people often fear getting in trouble for fighting, or they don’t know how to use their bodies to resist.
 They need to know when and how to fight to protect themselves.
 Explore the option of age-appropriate self-defense training through programs such as Kidpower.
 Explain that fighting is a last resort for getting away from a dangerous situation, and not to be used just because you are upset with someone.
 However, if someone is about to harm you and you cannot leave or get help at first, your safety plan is to hit, kick, and yell until you can get away and get help.
+Use our tips for How to Choose a Good Self-Defense Program – or participate in a Kidpower workshop.
+See options for joining or organizing Workshops for All Ages.

 Want to know more about what to say and how to teach children and teens?